 - Close a gap?

 - Creation of new routes?

 - Removal of barrier to mobility?

 - Other improvements to existing routes?

-- Implements a non-infrastructure program?
+- Describe the non-infrastructure program, the population it will serve, and how the program will use education and encouragement to address the needs identified in Part A.

-- "Need" must be considered in the context of the "potential for increased walking and bicycling" for all ages and varying abilities. - "The proposed project will address" must be considered in all of the following "needs": - o the lack of connectivity, - o the lack of mobility for non-motorized users, - o local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential of receiving full points as long as it can fully meet the scoring criteria.
-It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need.
+- "Need" must be considered in the context of the "potential for increased walking and bicycling" for all ages and varying abilities. - "The proposed project will address" must be considered in all of the following "needs": - the lack of connectivity, - o the lack of mobility for non-motorized users, - local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - For combined I/NI projects, evaluators should evaluate how the non-infrastructure programming will address the needs identified in Part A. Applicants should discuss how the non-infrastructure program will: - o provide new skills and familiarity to the community

-An application documenting numerous categories should not automatically receive additional points.
+- o induce mode shift - o enhance connectivity, mobility, and health - o introduce the community to existing and new improvements - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential of receiving full points as long as it can fully meet the scoring criteria.
+It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need. - An application documenting numerous categories should not automatically receive additional points.
 It is up to the applicant to demonstrate that the project scope connected to each category is relevant to the non-motorized users' needs in the project limits.